Skip to navigation Skip to content

 Customers receiving NSW Independent Living Allowance (ILA) or After Care Allowance are deemed to be independent and in supported State care.
 See Rate of Youth Allowance (YA) when customer is in State care.

-Note: a young person in State care, who is responsible for paying their own accommodation, food, and other expenses, is considered to be in unsupported State care.
-This is irrespective of whether the accommodation is offered at a reduced or subsidised rate or if the care organisation is in receipt of government funding (if that funding is not provided directly for the support of the customer).
+A young person in State care is considered to be in unsupported State care if they are responsible for paying their own accommodation, food, and other expenses.
+This is irrespective of whether the accommodation is offered at a reduced or subsidised rate or if the care organisation is in receipt of government funding unless the funding is being provided directly for the support of the customer.

 Is the customer considered to be in unsupported State care?